 Stroke-like symptoms, like dizziness, weakness on one side of your body, or problems seeing straight are definite causes of alarm.
 These could be signs you have carotid artery disease.

 Carotid artery disease happens when one or both of your carotid arteries become narrowed or blocked.
 The carotid arteries carry blood from the aorta through the neck to the brain.

 Plaque buildup in the carotid arteries cuts off blood flow to the brain and is a major cause of stroke.

 - Plaque in the artery ruptures and blood cell fragments (platelets) clump together to form blood clots.
 These blood clots can partly or fully block a carotid artery.

-- A piece of plaque or blood clot breaks away from the carotid artery wall, travel through the bloodstream and get stuck in one of the brain's smaller arteries, blocking blood flow.
+- A piece of plaque or blood clot breaks away from the carotid artery wall, travels through the bloodstream, and gets stuck in one of the brain's smaller arteries, blocking blood flow.

 Risk Factors for Carotid Artery Disease